 Our home can be source of equity to be tapped on during our retirement.
-Should the need arise, we can consider monetizing it via renting out spare rooms, downsizing or the Lease Buyback Scheme (LBS).
+Should the need arise, we can consider monetizing it via renting out spare rooms, downsizing or the Lease Buyback Scheme (LBS) if you own a HDB flat.
 Through the LBS, you will be able to monetise your HDB flat to receive a stream of income in your retirement years, while continuing to live in it.
-You can sell part of your flat’s lease to HDB and choose to retain the length of lease based on the age of the youngest owner.
-The proceeds from selling part of your flat’s lease will be used to top up your CPF Retirement Account to increase your monthly payouts.
+You can sell part of your flat's lease to HDB and choose to retain the length of lease based on the age of the youngest owner.
+The proceeds from selling part of your flat's lease will be used to top up your CPF Retirement Account to increase your monthly payouts.

 6. Part-time work

 If the thought of having zero employment income is daunting and you still enjoy what you are doing, perhaps working part-time will be a good way to ease into full-time retirement.
 It also acts as a buffer should things go sideways like during a market downturn.

 Do note that you are still liable to pay your personal income tax in the first year of retirement (based on your earned income in the previous year), so income from your part-time job will come in nicely to fund this without tapping into your retirement income savings.